Tibetan Yoga and Breathing Exercises for Health and Longevity

-It works closely with the breath, particularly with breath retention.
-I’ve been told by my Tibetan teacher, Dr Nida Chenagtsang, that holding breath is a powerful method to prolong one’s lifespan.
+I’ve been told by my Tibetan medicine teacher, Dr Nida Chenagtsang, that holding breath is a powerful method to prolong one’s lifespan.
+And here we work closely with the breath, particularly with breath retention.
 In combination with special movements it removes energy blockages and helps the energy - and blood - circulate freely.
 Recently I also came across the research of Dr. John Douillard and others, explaining the wonders of the breathing techniques from the Western perspective.

 As you have probably heard, intermittent fasting has numerous health benefits, but what you might not know, so does intermittent hypoxia (oxygen fasting).
 Unfavorable conditions such as scarcity of food, air, extreme temperatures, trigger the body’s survival circuits on the epigenetic levels, so we can survive the hard times.
 It boosts production of transcription factors that protect from DNA damage, and the growth of stem cells, rejuvenating the organism.
 Lack of oxygen – called hypoxia – stimulates also erythropoietin production (hormone increasing hemoglobin levels), nitric oxide (NO), vascular endothelial growth factor, and a so-called hypoxia inducing factor (HIF-1), which enhances neuroplasticity of the brain.
 Neuroplasticity, or the ability to change the neural system is crucial for our current times, when we need to adapt to the fast-changing world situation, cope with stress and emotional traumas.
 On top, recent reseach on coronavirus has shown that it causes massive oxidative stress disrupting the capacity of hemoglobin to carry oxygen to tissues.
 When we hold breath, accumulation of CO2 actually triggers the release of oxygen from the blood into the tissues, so we get even more oxygen where we really need it.